Find testing near you

 State-sponsored testing is searchable at the link below.
 Testing sites from other providers may be available at your county’s COVID-19 website.Find a testing location

 Free, confidential COVID-19 testing is available to every Californian that needs it.
-Appointments are required.
+Get vaccinated, avoid crowds, and stay out of poorly ventilated indoor spaces to minimize the need for testing.

 Types of tests